 WSOP Pennsylvania offers a very generous welcome package for all newcomers.
 The deal is pretty much identical to what’s available to players in Nevada on WSOP NV and in New Jersey on WSOP NJ.

 If you want to give this poker room a try and see what it has to offer firsthand, the bonus offers make it a very rewarding experience.

-All new WSOP PA players are eligible to receive up to $50 in free play funds when first joining the site.
-You can claim this offer by using our exclusive bonus code
+All new WSOP PA players are eligible to receive up to $100 in free play funds when joining the site.
+You can claim this offer by signing up and making your first deposit.

 You will receive between $25 and $100 in bonus funds, depending on the deposit sum.
 You can claim $25, $50, $75, or $100 for depositing $10+, $251+, $501+, and $1000+, respectively.

 In addition to the free offer, WSOP PA also features a 100% first deposit match bonus up to a maximum of $1000 for everyone joining the site and making their first deposit (no bonus code is required).

 The bonus will be applied to your very first deposit made with the operator, and it is independent of the free money offer, so you can get both.